-(a) A lawyer who knows that another lawyer has committed a violation of the Rules of Professional Conduct that raises a substantial question as to that lawyer's honesty, trustworthiness or fitness as a lawyer in other respects shall inform the appropriate professional authority.
+(a) A lawyer who knows that another legal professional has committed a violation of the applicable Rules of Professional Conduct that raises a substantial question as to that legal professional’s honesty, trustworthiness or fitness as a legal professional in other respects shall inform the appropriate professional authority.

 (b) A lawyer who knows that a judge has committed a violation of applicable Rules of Judicial Conduct that raises a substantial question as to the judge's fitness for office shall inform the appropriate authority.

 (c) This Rule does not require disclosure of information otherwise protected by Rule 1.6 or information gained by a lawyer or judge while participating in an approved lawyers assistance program.

 Self-regulation of the legal profession requires that members of the profession initiate disciplinary investigation when they know of a violation of the applicable Rules of Professional Conduct.
 Lawyers have a similar obligation with respect to judicial misconduct.
 An apparently isolated violation may indicate a pattern of misconduct that only a disciplinary investigation can uncover.
 Reporting a violation is especially important where the victim is unlikely to discover the offense.

 A report about misconduct is not required where it would involve violation of Rule 1.6.
 However, a lawyer should encourage a client to consent to disclosure where prosecution would not substantially prejudice the client's interests.